Visual and Performing Arts Department

 News & Announcements

-Any student enrolled in Ninth Grade Band, Concert Band, or Honors Wind Ensemble for the 2021 - 2022 is expected to attend.
+Any student enrolled in Ninth Grade Band, Concert Band, or Honors Wind Ensemble for the 2023 - 2024 is expected to attend.
 In addition, students that are joining the Color Guard must also attend camp.
-The week will culminate with a family picnic at 5:00 PM followed by the band performance of the half time field show at 6:00 PM.
+The week will culminate on Friday, 8/11 with a family picnic and games at 4:30 PM followed by the band performance of the half-time field show at 6:00 PM.
 All family members are encouraged to come to the picnic!
 Bring your lawn chairs, picnic food, and games (corn hole, horse shoes, etc.).

-Pembroke has been honored with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
+Pembroke has been honored once again with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
 This is the fourth time the Music Department has been recognized for this distinction.

 The Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 To qualify for the Best Communities designation, Pembroke answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music program, and community music-making programs.
 Responses were verified with school officials and reviewed by The Music Research Institute at the University of Kansas.